 DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Dendritic and T-cells.
 Coloured Scanning Electron Micrograph (SEM) of two types of protective cell of the human immune system.
-A T-cell is seen (yellow, centre left) attached to a large dendritic or Langerhans cell (in the background).
-Dendritic cells are found in the skin.
-They recognise foreign proteins (antigens) and ingest them into cytoplasmic Birbeck granules.
-Antigens are then "processed" and secreted out of the cell, to be dealt with by other immune cells.
-T-cells are a type of white blood cell, known as lymphocytes which seek out and destroy invading microorganisms.
-Magnification: x9,790 at 6x6cm size.
-Magnification: x15,200 at 4x4inch.
+A long dendritic or Langerhans cell is seen at top stretching to lower centre.
+Dendritic cells are phagocytic cells which are found in the epidermis.
+The cell recognises foreign proteins (antigens) and ingests them into Birbeck granules in its cytoplasm, "processing" the antigen and then secreting it to be dealt with by other immune cells.
+At lower left is a T-cell, a lymphocyte white blood cell which actively seeks out and destroys microorganisms like viruses.
+Some T-cells are known as killer T- cells.
+Magnification: x2370 at 6x7cm size.

 Model release not required.
 Property release not required.